 Does Family Addiction Specialist prescribe medication?

-Family Addiction Specialist works with three of the best psychiatrists in New York City who specialize in substance abuse and mental health who will prescribe medications if needed, including medication-assisted treatments for substance abuse, such as Vivitrol® or Suboxone®.
+Family Addiction Specialist works with three of the best psychiatrists in New York City who specialize in substance abuse, digital addictions, and mental health who will prescribe medications if needed, including medication-assisted treatments for substance abuse, such as Vivitrol® or Suboxone®.

 What is Family Addiction Specialist’s philosophy on medication?